adap/flower/baselines/moon/README.md

 ## About this baseline

 ****What’s implemented:**** : The code in this directory replicates the experiments in *Model-Contrastive Federated Learning* (Li et al., 2021), which proposed the MOON algorithm.
-Concretely ,it replicates the results of MOON for CIFAR-10 and CIFAR-100 in Table 1 and Figure 8.
+Concretely ,it replicates the results of MOON for CIFAR-10 and CIFAR-100 in Table 1.

 ****Datasets:**** : CIFAR-10 and CIFAR-100